 The decisive moment in the entire mythology happens in a single look.
 Surya returns from his daily course across the sky and arrives at the household where Chhaya is waiting with the newborn child.
 He bends down to greet his son, expecting to see, as fathers do, some recognisable echo of his own face in the small one before him.

 Shani opens his eyes for the first time and looks directly at his father.
-What happens next is recorded with remarkable consistency across the Puranic streams.
-Where the infant's gaze falls on Surya, the Sun's brilliance dims.
+Later devotional retellings describe the moment with stark force: where the infant's gaze falls on Surya, the Sun's brilliance dims.
 The light of his own body, which has never been challenged, begins to recede.
-In some versions Surya's chariot itself slows.
-In others the great solar horses falter for the first time on the road.
+Some versions make the image even more dramatic, with Surya's chariot slowing or the solar horses faltering on the road.
 The child has done nothing intentional, but his glance carries a weight the universe has not previously felt the Sun submit to.

 Surya's reaction is the human core of the myth.
 He does not respond with curiosity or with the protective instinct of a father.
 He responds with shock and rejection.
 The son who has dimmed his light cannot, in his immediate judgement, be his own.
 He looks at the dark-skinned, ascetic-eyed infant and refuses to acknowledge paternity.
 According to the most often-quoted versions, he turns away and says aloud that this child cannot have come from him.